The Sherwin-Williams (NYSE:SHW) Issues FY 2021 Earnings Guidance

 The Sherwin-Williams (NYSE:SHW) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $8.350-$8.550 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.210.
 The company issued revenue guidance of -.

-A number of equities research analysts have weighed in on the company.
-BMO Capital Markets reduced their price objective on The Sherwin-Williams from $307.00 to $300.00 and set an outperform rating for the company in a research note on Thursday, September 30th.
-JPMorgan Chase & Co. boosted their price objective on The Sherwin-Williams from $310.00 to $330.00 and gave the company an overweight rating in a research note on Thursday, September 9th.
-Morgan Stanley upped their price target on The Sherwin-Williams from $315.00 to $345.00 and gave the stock an overweight rating in a research note on Friday, August 20th.
-Citigroup cut The Sherwin-Williams from a buy rating to a neutral rating and cut their price target for the stock from $331.00 to $309.00 in a research note on Thursday, September 9th.
-Finally, Royal Bank of Canada cut their price target on The Sherwin-Williams from $340.00 to $330.00 and set an outperform rating for the company in a research note on Wednesday, September 29th.
-Three analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
-According to MarketBeat, The Sherwin-Williams currently has an average rating of Buy and a consensus price target of $340.28.
+Several analysts have commented on the stock.
+KeyCorp boosted their price target on shares of The Sherwin-Williams from $320.00 to $330.00 and gave the stock an overweight rating in a research note on Monday, August 2nd.
+Robert W. Baird reiterated a buy rating and issued a $325.00 price target on shares of The Sherwin-Williams in a research note on Wednesday, July 28th.
+BMO Capital Markets decreased their price target on shares of The Sherwin-Williams from $307.00 to $300.00 and set an outperform rating on the stock in a research note on Thursday, September 30th.
+JPMorgan Chase & Co. boosted their target price on shares of The Sherwin-Williams from $310.00 to $330.00 and gave the stock an overweight rating in a report on Thursday, September 9th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their target price on shares of The Sherwin-Williams from $315.00 to $320.00 and gave the stock a buy rating in a report on Wednesday, July 28th.
+Three investment analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, The Sherwin-Williams has a consensus rating of Buy and an average target price of $340.89.

-The company also recently announced a quarterly dividend, which was paid on Friday, September 10th.
-Shareholders of record on Friday, August 20th were issued a $0.55 dividend.
-This represents a $2.20 annualized dividend and a yield of 0.76%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, September 10th.
+Shareholders of record on Friday, August 20th were given a $0.55 dividend.
 The ex-dividend date of this dividend was Thursday, August 19th.
+This represents a $2.20 annualized dividend and a yield of 0.74%.
 The Sherwin-Williams’s dividend payout ratio (DPR) is 26.86%.

-In other The Sherwin-Williams news, SVP Bryan J. Young sold 1,662 shares of the company’s stock in a transaction on Monday, September 13th.
-The stock was sold at an average price of $303.75, for a total value of $504,832.50.
-Following the sale, the senior vice president now owns 3,849 shares of the company’s stock, valued at $1,169,133.75.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO John G. Morikis sold 155,520 shares of the company’s stock in a transaction on Thursday, July 29th.
-The shares were sold at an average price of $288.92, for a total value of $44,932,838.40.
-Following the completion of the sale, the chief executive officer now directly owns 433,251 shares in the company, valued at approximately $125,174,878.92.
+In other news, CFO Allen J. Mistysyn sold 22,749 shares of the company’s stock in a transaction that occurred on Wednesday, July 28th.
+The shares were sold at an average price of $286.46, for a total value of $6,516,678.54.
+Following the completion of the sale, the chief financial officer now owns 41,099 shares of the company’s stock, valued at approximately $11,773,219.54.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO John G. Morikis sold 155,520 shares of the company’s stock in a transaction that occurred on Thursday, July 29th.
+The stock was sold at an average price of $288.92, for a total transaction of $44,932,838.40.
+Following the completion of the sale, the chief executive officer now directly owns 433,251 shares of the company’s stock, valued at approximately $125,174,878.92.
 The disclosure for this sale can be found here.
-Insiders sold 215,997 shares of company stock worth $62,880,055 in the last three months.
+Over the last three months, insiders sold 215,997 shares of company stock valued at $62,880,055.
 0.51% of the stock is owned by corporate insiders.

 The Sherwin-Williams Co engages in the manufacture and trade of paint and coatings.
 It operates through the following segments: America Group, Consumer Brands Group, and Performance Coating Group.
 The America Group segment manages the exclusive outlets for Sherwin-Williams branded paints, stains, supplies, equipment, and floor covering.